 EAST POINT LIGHTHOUSE

-The East Point Lighthouse in New Jersey is one of the best places to photograph the Milky Way in New Jersey.
-There are limited locations in New Jersey to Do Milky Way photography.
-In this article, we’ll give you tips on getting the best night sky photos.
+The East Point Lighthouse in New Jersey is one of the best places to photograph the Milky Way.
+There are limited locations in New Jersey for Milky Way photography.
+This article will give you tips on getting the best night sky photos.
 You can make star trails if it is not the Milky Way season.

 PHOTOGRAPHING EAST POINT LIGHTHOUSE

-We had the excellent opportunity to photograph East Point Lighthouse in New Jersey.
-We wanted to share some tips for anyone interested in photographing this beautiful location.
-First, East Point Lighthouse is very dark, making it ideal for Milky Way photography.
-There are minimal light pollution sources near the lighthouse so you can take advantage of the dark skies.
+We had the excellent opportunity to photograph the New Jersey lighthouse.
+We wanted to share some tips for anyone interested in this beautiful location.
+First, this location is very dark, making it ideal for Milky Way viewing.
+There are minimal light pollution sources near the lighthouse so that you can take advantage of the dark skies.

-Any time of year is suitable for general photography, but for photographing the Milky Way at East Point Lighthouse, you must go at a specific time to ensure the Milky Way is Visible.
+Any time of year is suitable for general photography, but to photograph the Milky Way at East Point Lighthouse, you must go at a specific time to ensure the Milky Way is visible.
 Midweek is the best.
 People come here to watch the sunset and most leave, but if you want the best chance of having the place to yourself at night, go in the middle of the week.
+It doesn’t get that busy at all.
+Be sure to shoot it during the daytime, too.

-Brush up on the basics for daytime photography too before you follow our instructions for how to shoot the Milky Way.
+Brush up on the basics of daytime photography before you follow our instructions for shooting the Milky Way.

 Aperture – Shooting in aperture priority allows you to focus on your depth of field.
 It is mainly used for still subjects.